RDNA 3

-RDNA 3 is a GPU microarchitecture designed by AMD, released with the Radeon RX 7000 series on December 13, 2022.
-Alongside powering the RX 7000 series, RDNA 3 is also featured in the SoCs designed by AMD for the Asus ROG Ally, Lenovo Legion Go, and the PlayStation 5 Pro consoles.
+The AMD RDNA 3 is a microarchitecture for graphics processing units (GPUs) designed by AMD, first released in December 2022, as part of the RDNA series.
+Graphics cards based on the RDNA 3 are marketed as the RX 7000 series and W7000 series, under the Radeon and Radeon Pro brand, respectively.

+A modified design, RDNA 3.5, is released in 2024.
+It is optimized for better energy efficiency, and targets mobile computing applications.
+RDNA 3.5-based designs are incorporated as integrated graphics processors (iGPs) into the company's systems on a chip (SoC) products, such as the Ryzen AI 300 series of laptop processors, the Ryzen Z1 for handheld gaming consoles, and the semi-customized chip found inside the Steam Machines.

 Background

 On June 9, 2022, AMD held their Financial Analyst Day where they presented a client GPU roadmap which contained mention of RDNA 3 coming in 2022 and RDNA 4 coming in 2024.
 AMD announced to investors their intention to achieve a performance-per-watt uplift of over 50% with RDNA 3 and that the upcoming architecture would be built using chiplet packaging on a 5 nm process.

 A sneak preview for RDNA 3 was included towards the end of AMD's Ryzen 7000 unveiling event on August 29, 2022.
 The preview included RDNA 3 running gameplay of Lies of P, AMD CEO Lisa Su confirming that a chiplet design would be used, and a partial look at AMD's reference design for an RDNA 3 GPU.

 Full details for the RDNA 3 architecture were unveiled on November 3, 2022 at an event in Las Vegas.